Last updated 5/10/19.

 Betsy’s Ice Cream (664 Washington Road, Mt.
 Lebanon)

 You’re in luck – Millie’s homemade ice cream can be found all over the city.
 The shop has permanent two locations (Downtown and Shadyside), and is currently in the process of opening a third location in Lawrenceville.
 They are also available in grocery stores, markets, and many local restaurants.
 Oh, and they have an ice cream truck.

 This summer, Millie’s is also offering a “Summer of Soft Serve” pop-up in Bakery Square.
 The shop opens May 20th and will offer six flavors of homemade classic dairy and vegan soft-serve, waffle cones, floats, and more.

 Follow along on their social media to keep track of their rotating flavors and specials.

 Stop 5: DiFiore’s Ice Cream Delite

-What is better than the view of Downtown Pittsburgh from Mt.
-Washington?
-The view of Pittsburgh from Mt.
-Washington with an ice-cream cone in your hand!
+Enjoy the view of Pittsburgh from Mt.
+Washington with an ice-cream cone in hand!
 Located just one block from Grandview Avenue, DiFiore’s is perfectly poised to make any trip to Mt.
-Washington that much sweeter.
+Washington much sweeter.